 What Can Be the Challenges When Building the Marketplace App?

-To start developing your marketplace app, you have to define bottlenecks along the way and explore unpredictable challenges you may deal with.
+To start developing your marketplace app, you have to define bottlenecks along the way and explore unpredictable e-commerce challenges you may deal with.
 So that you can be equipped with the right solutions to eliminate adverse effects.

 - Fraudulent sellers who sell counterfeit products or deceive customers by not sending the product or requesting chargebacks are one of the biggest problems of digital marketplaces.
 To avoid fraud schemes in your marketplace, you have to think of fraud-detecting software in advance.

 - A lot of issues are the reason for the half-baked strategy of logistics and delivery services cooperation.
 Your buyers want to track their parcels in real-time and be able to select options for delivery as well as be ensured the possibility of return or replacement in case the product did not fit.